General Guidelines

 Font and Type Size

-Choose one font (type style) and use throughout the entire document.
+Use one font (type style) consistently throughout the entire document.
 Consult the style guide for appropriate fonts.
-Use 12-point type size throughout the manuscript.
+Use 12-point type size throughout.

 Spacing

 The text should be double-spaced.
-Students should follow their style guides for spacing in block quotations, lists in text, tables, figures, and references.
-There should be a space between each reference.
+Students should follow the style guide of their field for spacing in block quotations, lists in text, tables, and figures.
+References may be single-spaced as long as there is a double-space between each reference.

 Titles

-Students should follow the style guide for title formatting, including use of capitals and bold font.
-The formatting of titles should be consistent throughout the manuscript.
+Students should follow the Guidelines for title formatting, including use of capital letters and bold font.
+Title formatting should be consistent throughout the manuscript.

 Page Numbers

-The Title Page should not have a page number.
-Students should use lower case Roman numerals (e.g., i, ii, iii) for preliminary pages: abstract, dedication, acknowledgements, contributors and funding sources, nomenclature, table of contents, list of figures, and list of tables.
-Students should use Arabic numbers (e.g., 1, 2, 3) for all other pages in the document.
+The title page should not have a page number.
+Students should use lower case Roman numerals (e.g., i, ii, iii) for preliminary pages.
+This would include the abstract, which is always page ii, followed by the dedication, acknowledgements, contributors and funding sources, nomenclature, table of contents, list of figures, and list of tables.
+Students should use Arabic numerals (e.g., 1, 2, 3) for all other pages in the document.

 Illustrations, Tables, and Figures

 All illustrations, tables, and figures should be mentioned in the text (e.g., “see Table 1.1”).
-Students can include them in each chapter or as an Appendix designation.
-Students should follow their style guide for formatting and presentation guidelines.
+If you use two or more figures/tables, you must include a list of figures/tables in the preliminary pages.
+Students can include figures/tables in each chapter or as an appendix.
+Follow the Guidelines for formatting and presentation guidance.

 References

-Each document must contain a formal reference section in one of two locations: at the end of the main text or at the end of each chapter.
+Each document must contain a formal reference section either at the end of the main text or at the end of each chapter.
 Each source included in the reference section should be cited in the text.
-Students should follow the style guide for formatting.
+Students should follow the a style guide or journal from their field for the specific formatting of reference entries.

 Language Use